aws-samples/sagemaker-external-repo-access/documentation/deployment-guide.md

 To deploy this solution, your IAM user/role or service role must have permissions to deploy the resources specified in the CloudFormation template.
 For more details on AWS Identity and Access Management (IAM) with CloudFormation, please refer to the [AWS CloudFormation User Guide](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-iam-template.html).

 You must also have [AWS CLI](https://aws.amazon.com/cli/) installed.
 For instructions on installing AWS CLI, please see [Installing, updating, and uninstalling the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html).
-If you would like to use the multi-account model deployment option, you need access to minimum two AWS accounts, recommended three accounts for development, staging and production environments.
+If you would like to use the multi-account model deployment option described later, you need access to two AWS accounts minimum, recommended three accounts for development, staging, and production environments.

 ### Establish VPC Networking Configuration
 This solution requires private VPC subnets into which you can deploy your Lambda Function and CodeBuild Project.
 These private subnets must be deployed into a VPC that is also configured with a NAT Gateway (NGW) in a public subnet to facilitate intenret ingress and egress through an Internet Gateway.